blinskey/greek-reference/README.md

 ## Contributing

 Pull requests are welcome and encouraged.
-Please target your requests to the `dev` branch.
-All development happens there and is merged into `master` to create release builds.
+Please read the [contributing guidelines][contributing] to get started.

 ## Icons